Employment Law

 Do I get paid for unused vacation in B.C.?

 Yes.
 Non-unionized employees in British Columbia must be paid for unused vacation time, depending on the situation.
-Here’s a quick overview:

-• Standard Vacation: After 1 year of work, employees get 2 weeks of vacation, increasing to 3 weeks after 5 years.
+• Standard vacation: After 1 year of work, employees get 2 weeks of vacation — increasing to 3 weeks after 5 years.
 Unused vacation must be paid out by the next payday after the vacation year ends or when employment ends.

-• Extra Vacation Time: For vacation beyond the standard, check your employment contract or company policy.
+• Extra vacation time: For vacation beyond the standard, check your employment contract or company policy.
 Payment for unused extra vacation depends on your employer’s rules.

 Back To Top